Skip to main content

 Text

-The text for a Switch must be short and precise, often just one or two words.
-It should make sense when you read the label aloud and add “on/off” afterwards.
+The label for a switch should be short and precise, often just one or two words.

 Do